slqdk/NoteControl/docs/frontend.md

   when this is the only dashboard left.

 Adding a new dashboard: the **🏠+** button in the tree's rail-header action row (next to `Daily+ / 📄+ / 📁+`).
+The button is desktop-only — hidden at ≤ 768 px (see [Mobile](#mobile)) since a dashboard's free-form canvas isn't usable on touch.
 New dashboards land at the end of the list, get a default name ("Dashboard", or "Dashboard 2", "Dashboard 3"… — the lowest unused number), and the URL navigates to them immediately.

 ### State plumbing